-In order to do similar things with custom taxonomies I tried many things but the solutions was getting complicated just because of forward slash (/) character as separator.
-So in order to keep things as simple as possible I used plus (+) character to separate child and parent custom taxonomies.
-I know this is not what most of us want but still it solves sub-taxonomy problem.
+To do similar things with custom taxonomies, I tried many things but the solutions were getting complicated just because of forward-slash (/) character as a separator.
+So to keep things as simple as possible I used plus (+) character to separate child and parent custom taxonomies.
+I know this is not what most of us want but still, it solves a sub-taxonomy problem.
 I will fix this as soon as possible.

 TSP Version 0.2.0

-Few major changes done on programming side.
+Few major changes are done on the programming side.
 The plugin is made more general and should be working without any manual changes.
-No need to edit plugin file, almost everything is done automatically.
+No need to edit the plugin file, almost everything is done automatically.

 TSP Version 0.1.3 and Earlier

-This version was written to work on both standalone blog as well as network blog.
-Also taxonomies needed to be edited manually inside plugin.
+This version was written to work on both standalone blogs as well as network blog.
+Also, taxonomies needed to be edited manually inside the plugin.

 Subscribe to Rakesh Tembhurne

 Get the latest posts delivered right to your inbox